visiongeeklabs/human-activity-detection/README.md

 If you are getting value out of this work, please consider supporting on [Patreon](https://www.patreon.com/arunponnusamy) and unlock exclusive perks such as
 - Downloadable PDFs
 - Ready to run Google Colab notebooks
-- Early access to the blog posts
+- Early access to the blog posts and video tutorials
 - Hands-on live coding sessions and Q&A
 - Access to exclusive Discord Server